ADD CONDITION

 Pediatric Use

-Be aware that there is a choking hazard for children under 4 years old due to small parts.
+Please be aware that there is a choking hazard for children under 4 years old due to small parts.
 Always ensure that your child is seated and supervised while they are eating to prevent any accidents.

 Geriatric Use